 Feeling overwhelmed and isolated can be a common experience at University.
 As a new student there are a lot of new faces and so much to remember and take in.
-As a returning student there may be increases in workload and the need to re-connect or make new friends.
+As a returning student, there may be increases in workload and the need to re-connect or make new friends.
 Connecting with students, services, and the community can help you adjust to life at University.

-Tips on connecting at University
+Quick tips on connecting at University

 - Make it a priority to build relationships: speak to a new student every day in your first few weeks and actively look for opportunities to have a conversation.